Pirate FlagPirates and PrivateersPirate Flag

 PIRATES!

 Determined to find Aaron, Emily offers Sam a way to better his chances of winning.
 If she helps him find the treasure and he becomes the new pirate king, he promises to release Aaron.
 It seems to be a win-win situation until she discovers that Sam doesn’t really want to be a pirate and that his crew would rather be aboard Noah’s ship.
-Plus pretending to be a hostage isn’t as easy as she thought, and what if Sam or the others discover who she really is?
+Plus pretending to be a hostage isn’t as easy as she thinks, and what if Sam or the others discover who she really is?
 That possibility becomes even more real when she learns that Noah doesn’t have just one prisoner.
 He has two: Aaron and Shona, her best friend and mermaid.
 Even worse, Aaron has turned pirate.

-This eighth book in the series is a galvanizing treasure-hunting adventure, whether this is your first visit to Emily’s world or you’re a longtime fan.
+This eighth book in the series is a galvanizing, treasure-hunting adventure, whether this is your first visit to Emily’s world or you’re a longtime fan.
 It’s also a tale of discovery, not only in deciphering the puzzles but also in being true to yourself, rather than what everyone expects you to be – a lesson Emily learns the longer she works side-by-side with the pirates.
 Kessler deftly demonstrates the differences between a loving family and a dysfunctional one.
-Emily Windsnap and the Pirate Prince is humorous, poignant, and magical .
+Emily Windsnap and the Pirate Prince is humorous, poignant, and magical.

-Review Copyrighted ©2019 Cindy Vallar
+Review Copyright ©2019 Cindy Vallar

 Home